 Low Milk Supply: Some women have concerns about being unable to produce enough milk to meet the needs of their growing baby.
 You may begin to produce less milk if you are not feeding your baby as regularly as you should be, are taking birth control pills, or are ill.
 You may also be one of the few women who simply do not produce enough milk.
 There are a number of natural galactagogues (herbs to increase milk flow), the most popular of which is called Fenugreek.
 There are also a number of natural products available designed to help with milk quality and production such as Nursing Time Tea or the comprehensive supplement Nursing Blend.
 If you are concerned that your milk production is extremely low, you should see a doctor or lactation specialist.

-- Sore Nipples: Incorrect ‘latching on’, and poor positioning of the baby are the leading causes of sore nipples during breast-feeding.
-Breastfeeding should not hurt.
+- Sore and Cracked Nipples: Incorrect latching on, and poor positioning of the baby are the leading causes of sore nipples during breast-feeding.
+Although it is normal to experience some soreness in the first few weeks of breastfeeding, it should not hurt.
 If it does, try to reposition the baby until it is comfortable for you, change positions every time you nurse, and be sure that your baby has enough areola in her mouth, and is not just sucking on the nipple.
-Feed regularly, and wear loose fitting bras and shirts while not feeding.
+Wear loose fitting bras and shirts while not feeding.
 Never use harsh soaps or astringents on your nipples.
 For nipple discomfort, you may want to try Nipple Nurture Balm or another nipple cream to soothe, heal and protect sore nipples.